 These offers are evaluated on a case-by-case basis, and there are no guarantees that you'll be approved.
 If the IRS determines from the information you've provided that you're unable to pay the full amount, it may accept your offer.
 If it does, you agree to pay your taxes in full and on time for a period of five years after the offer is established.

 Evaluate Your Options Carefully

-Paying the taxes you owe is very important, so it's vital that you explore all of your options instead of panicking.
-Above all, file your return on time to avoid the late filing penalty.
+Paying the taxes you owe is very important, so you must explore all of your options instead of panicking.
+Above all, file your return by the deadline to avoid the late-filing penalty.
 Then, take the time to consider how realistic it is for you to pay your taxes and what avenues are available.

 - Filing your tax return on time, even if you can't pay your tax bill, is always the best option to keep penalties at their lowest level.

 - Once filed, you can pay at your own speed, with interest accruing at 0.5% per month, but indefinite, lengthy nonpayment could result in a tax lien, garnishment or levy.

 - Consider only as last resort any accounts for your retirement, such as IRAs.

 - Sometimes the IRS will negotiate a lower "offer in compromise" if you can prove hardship.

 - You can apply to the IRS for a no-fee, short-term payment plan with direct payment from your bank account if you can pay your overdue taxes within 180 days.